-Drug Evaluation Committee 2020-48 Management Records of Investigational New Drugs Used in Clinical Trials from the Conducting Medical Institution's Inventory
+Drug Evaluation Committee 2020-48 Management Records for Investigator Site's Inventory of Medicinal Products Used in Clinical Trials

 Related classification: Investigational drugs